nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Examples:
 * `list` followed by `delete 2` deletes the 2nd meet-up in the meet-up list.
 * `find meet` followed by `delete 1` deletes the 1st meet-up in the results of the `find` command.

-### Filtering meetups : `filter`

-Finds all meet-up whose date matches the given date and displays them as a list with index numbers.

-Format: `filter KEYWORD`

-* The date should be written in the format `yyyy-mm-dd`

-Examples:

-* `filter 2022-12-12` will find all meetups that are scheduled for 12 December 2022 and show them as a list.

 ## Properties
 ### Adding a property: `add`